Kronuz/Xapiand/docs/_docs/quickstart.md

 {% include curl.html req=req %}

 You can find out more in the [Exploring Your Data]({{ '/docs/exploring/' | relative_url }}) section.

----

-## Where to go from here?

-Xapiand is both a simple and complex product.
-We've so far learned the basics of what it is, how to look inside of it, and how to work with it using some of the REST APIs.
-Hopefully this guide has given you a better understanding of what Xapiand is and more importantly, inspired you to further experiment with the rest of its great features!

-Tutorials can be found in the [Tutorials]({{ '/tutorials/' | relative_url }}) section.